 If this is your first visit to our office, simply call us or text our offices and the receptionist will re-schedule you up to two times.
 If you miss more than two appointments they may see you on a walk-in basis.

 Yes, we offer a variety of payments plans up to 24 months with NO interest!
-We also offer extended payment plans that extend up to 72 months and we also offer In-House Payment Plans.
+We also offer extended payment plans that extend up to 72 months.

 It’s extremely difficult to post a menu of prices as they vary from patient to patient.
 Dentistry procedures can be complex and it can be extremely difficult to quote you over the telephone.
 We will be happy to give you a price range over the telephone, however, we can not guarantee any pricing until proper X-rays and an examination is performed.